 Students can also audit online courses.
-Students gain access to all the teacher's lectures and can download student notes.
-This is different from the credit courses, in that there are no tests, no assignments, no due dates, and no interaction with the instructor or other students in the course.
-This is an independent study that you cannot receive college credit for; however, it is the perfect solution for individuals who are looking for self-guiding Bible Studies that will deepen wisdom and expand knowledge of the Bible.
+Students can access all the teacher's lectures and download student notes.
+This is different from the credit courses in that there are no tests, assignments, due dates, or interaction with the instructor or other students in the course.
+This is an independent study for which you cannot receive college credit; however, it is the perfect solution for individuals looking for self-guiding Bible Studies that will deepen wisdom and expand knowledge of the Bible.
 Please refer to the Portland Bible College website for more information.